jakeswenson/francois/README.md

-Francois
+François
 =====

-Francois is a dropwizard.io api and web application for templatizing jenkins jobs.
-Francois is available as a docker image: https://hub.docker.com/r/onoffswitch/francois/
+François is a dropwizard.io api and web application for templatizing jenkins jobs.
+François is available as a docker image: https://hub.docker.com/r/onoffswitch/francois/
-Francois deploys to the port `9090` with its dropwizard admin port on `9099`.
+The app deploys to the port `9090` with its dropwizard admin port on `9099`.

 Configuration
 ===